cirrax/puppet-postfix/README.md

 To use, include the postfix class.
 By default this will install the satellite configuration.
 If you want to use the server configuration set $postfix::is\_satellite to false.

-To set the values for the satellite, use postfix::satellite::XXXX for the server use postfix::server:XXXX. all values are also available in the postfix class as postfix::common_XXXX.
+To set the values for the satellite, use postfix::satellite::XXXX for the server use postfix::server:XXXX.
+All values are also available in the postfix class as postfix::common_XXXX.
 These will be inherited to postfix::satellite and postfx::server class.

 #### To set parameters in main.cf file, use:

     postfix::common_parameters: # or use postfix::satellite::parameters:/postfix::server::parameters
         bounce_size_limit:
           comments:
             - 'The maximal amount of original message text that is sent in a'
             - 'non-delivery notification'
           value: 50000
         header_size_limit:
           comments:
             - 'The maximal amount of memory in bytes for storing a message header.'
             - 'If a header is larger, the excess is discarded'
           value: 102400

 if you do not like to have a comment you can also set:

     postfix::common_parameters:
       bounce_size_limit: 50000
       header_size_limit: 102400

 #### To set services in master.cf file use:

 To add a service in master.cf file use:

     postfix::common_services: # or use postfix::satellite::services or postfix::server::services:
       smtp:
         type: 'inet',
         priv: 'n',
         chroot: 'y',
         command: 'smtpd',
       rewrite:
         chroot: 'y'
         command: 'trivial-rewrite'

 #### create lookup maps:

 simple lookup maps can be created using:

-postfix::common_maps: # or use postffix::satellite:maps or postfix::server::maps:
+    postfix::common_maps: # or use postfix::satellite:maps or postfix::server::maps:
       regex_sender_canonical:
         type: 'regex'
         contents:
           - "/^(.*)@%{::fqdn}/      ${1}+%{::hostname}@internaldomain.cirrax.com"
       hash_rewrite_local_sender:
         type: 'hash'
         contents:
           - 'user1          user1@cirrax.com'
           - 'user2          user2@cirrax.com'

 To use them use set the parameters in master.cf accordingly.